bi-tm/express-nedb-rest/README.md

 | $not      | not operator                                                  | /fruits?$filter=$not name $regex foo                    |

 ## <a name="$orderby">Query parameter $orderby</a>
 You may sort the result of a query with "$orderby" parameter.
+You can use it in [reading](#reading-documents) operations only.
 The parameter may contain multiple fieldnames concatenated by commas (,).
-Each fieldname can be followed by keywword `asc` or `desc` to define sorting directions.
+Each fieldname can be followed by keywword `asc` or `desc` to define sorting direction.
 Ascending is default direction, so you may omit it.

 Example:```/fruits?$orderby=price```